 But, like I said, it’s just not my favorite dessert to eat.
 To me, pound cake has always been a little bland and a lot boring.
 I’d much rather dig into a slice of apple pie or a lemon cupcake.
 Anything tastes incredible under a stream of salted caramel or chocolate sauce, but it’s been my goal to make a wonderfully rich pound cake that’s not only full of flavor, but tastes absolutely exquisite on its own.
 And even better with something as humble as strawberry compote.

 To get there, I played around in the kitchen for a few months.
 Every other week or so, I’d try tweaking my standard pound cake recipe with different techniques and flavors.
 The minute I smelled the brown butter version, I knew I had one of the best on my hands.
 It has a moist, velvety texture with a super dense and buttery crumb.
 The flavor is a dream.
-In fact, there is no way I’ll ever make pound cake without brown butter.
-But we’ll get to that in a sec.

 First, do you know how pound cake got its name?
 Original pound cake recipes call for one pound of each: butter, sugar, eggs, & flour.
 And not much else.
 Recipes today are a little different, but the results are generally the same!